How do I take care of a Slow Pitch softball bat?

-If you are buying an aluminum bat, there is no break-in necessary.
-Aluminum bats are generally as hot as they are going to get as soon as you take them out of the wrapper.
-With composite barreled bats, you will have to spend some time getting them ready to perform at their peak.
-Generally composite bats are going to need around 150 to 200 hits on them to start performing up to their potential.
+If you are buying an aluminum Slow Pitch bat, there is no break-in necessary.
+Aluminum bats are as hot as they are going to get as soon as you take them out of the wrapper.
+With composite barrel bats, you will have to spend some time getting them ready to perform at their peak.
+Composite Slow Pitch softball bats require around 100 - 150 hits on them to start performing up to their potential.
 When breaking in a composite bat, it is important to start off at about 50% power and gradually increase as your swing count rises.
-It is also important to rotate the bat about a 1/4 inch on every swing.
-This ensures that your bat gets evenly broken in.Temperature
+It is also important to rotate the bat about a ” on every swing.
+This ensures an even break-in for your softball bat.

-- Do not use dimpled balls to practice with.
+- Do not practice with dimpled balls.
 These balls can have damaging effects on your bat.

 - Limit the number of teammates that use the same bat.
 Bats DO break.
-The fewer hits on the bat, the longer it should last.
+The fewer hits on the bat, the better chance you have at lasting durability.